iamshadmirza/TheNextBigWriter/flutter/flutter-provider/state-management-in-flutter-using-provider-Part2.md

 ),
 ```

-This, `FutureProvider<int>` gives the binary value 0 and 1, in the initial state it provides the 0, and as soon as future resolves (after 4 seconds)this provides the 1 as value
+This, `FutureProvider<int>` gives the binary value 0 and 1.
+In the initial state, it provides the 0, and as soon as future resolves (after 4 seconds)this provides the 1 as a value

 ### 3. How to use a provider in our code